 South Kesteven is one of the most heritage rich local authority districts in the East Midlands.

-We have in the region of 2150 listed buildings within South Kesteven, some 600 of which are located in Stamford.
+We have around 2150 listed buildings, some 600 of which are located in Stamford.

 Listed buildings are protected by law and Listed Building Consent is required for any changes that would alter their special character.
 It is a criminal offence to undertake works to a listed building without first obtaining Listed Building Consent.
 The legal penalties can be severe (Max £20,000 fine or 6 month prison sentence, or both).
-In addition, you might be made to put right any changes you have made.
+In addition, you might have to put right any changes made.

 A building may be considered of special interest for a variety of reasons including age, architectural merit, rarity, group value or historical connections.